-As stated above, solvent or water adhesives may be used to attach the vapor barrier film to the outer surface of the ISO-HT.
-If DyPerm Wrap is not used as the vapor barrier, refer to the manufacturer's vapor barrier installation guidelines.
+In the unlikely event a vapor barrier is specified and as stated above, solvent or water adhesives may be used to attach the vapor barrier film to the outer surface of the ISO-HT.
+Refer to the manufacturer's vapor barrier installation guidelines.
 Consult adhesive manufacturer's literature for instructions on handling adhesives including required operating temperatures.
-Again refer to the above internet links to evaluate and select the appropriate adhesive.

 Elbows and fittings should be wrapped with vapor barrier tape or covered with a mastic type vapor barrier product.
 Vapor barrier tape is to be wrapped in a spiral configuration, with a 50% overlap.
 If using mastic type vapor barrier at fittings and elbows, form mastic so that fitting covers can be applied true and tight.

-Underground vapor barriers should be protected with a metal jacket that is puncture resistant.
-Underground vapor barriers should be continuous around the pipe and have chemical resistance to expected ground water contaminants.
+Any underground vapor or "weather" barriers should be protected with a metal jacket that is puncture resistant.
+Such protection should be continuous around the pipe and have chemical resistance to expected ground water contaminants.